nobl9/terraform-n9-export-aws/README.md

 terraform apply
 ```

-wait for Terraform outputs.
+5. Wait for the Terraform outputs.

 ```bash
 iam_role_to_assume_by_nobl9 = "arn:aws:iam::<AWS_ACCOUNT_ID>:role/<NAME_OF_CREATED_ROLE_FOR_N9>"
 s3_bucket_name = "<S3_BUCKET_FOR_N9_DATA_NAME>"
 ```

-Copy the above to the configuration of `DataExport` in N9 App (YAML or UI).
-Data will be exported
+6. Copy the above to the configuration of `DataExport` in the N9 App (YAML or UI).
+The data is exported
-every hour by Nobl9 app to the S3 bucket.
+every hour by the Nobl9 app to the S3 bucket.

-Example Nobl9 YAML for `DataExport`, can be applied with `sloctl` or configured with UI.
-Value for
+The following is an example Nobl9 YAML for `DataExport`, and can be applied with `sloctl` or configured with the UI.
+The field value for
-field `roleArn` can be obtained from Terraform output.
+`roleArn` is obtained from Terraform output.

 ```yaml
 apiVersion: n9/v1alpha